-- 1. Refund computations will be based on scheduled course time of class attendance through the last date of attendance.
+- 1. Refund computations will be based on scheduled course time\ of class attendance through the last date of attendance.
 Leaves of absence, suspensions and school holidays (except those occurring during externship) will not be counted as part of the scheduled class attendance. - 2.
 The effective date of termination for refund purposes will be the earliest of the following: - a) The last day of attendance, if the student is terminated by the school; - b) The date of receipt of written notice from the student; or - c) (10) school days following the last date of attendance. - 3.
 If tuition and fees are collected in advance of entrance, and if after expiration of the (72) hour cancellation privilege the student does not enter school, not more than \$100 in any administrative fees charged shall be retained by the school for the entire residence program or synchronous distance education course. - 4.
 If a student enters a residence or synchronous distance education program and withdraws or is otherwise terminated after the cancellation period, the school or college may retain not more than \$100 in any administrative fees charged for the entire program.
-The minimum refund of the remaining tuition and fees will be the pro rata portion of tuition, fees, and other charges that the number of hours remaining in the portion of the course or program for which the student has been charged after the effective date of termination bears to the total number of hours in the portion of the course or program for which the student has been charged, except that a student may not collect a refund if the student has completed 75 percent or more of the total number of hours in the portion of the program for which the student has been charged on the effective date of termination. - 5.
+The minimum refund of the remaining tuition and fees will be the pro rata portion of tuition, fees, and other charges that the number of hours remaining in the portion of the course or program for which the student has been charged after the effective date of termination bears to the total number of hours in the portion of the student has completed 75 percent or more of the total number of the student may not collect a refund if the student has been charged on the effective date of termination. - 5.
 Refunds for items of extra expense to the student, such as books, tools, or other supplies are to be handled separately from refund of tuition and other academic fees.
 The student will not be required to purchase instructional supplies, books and tools until such time as these materials are required.
 Once these materials are purchased, no refund will be made.
 For full refunds, the school can withhold costs for these types of items from the refund as long as they were necessary for the portion of the program attended and separately stated in the enrollment agreement.
 Any such items not required for the portion of the program attended must be included in the refund.